mohammadroohian/PashmakCore/README.md

 This code snippet can be used for 2D and 3D projects.
 Each component has a simple task that can be combined with other components to perform more complex tasks.

+### Why should you use PashmakCore?

+Use these pieces of code instead of writing code for some small tasks.
+Use them to build prototypes and speed things up.
+Put them together and do more complex tasks without the need for coding.

 ## Requirements
 * Unity 2019.4.7 or later versions.
 * [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes)